Builderius Review (2026): The Most Technically Advanced WordPress Builder?

 PlanPriceSitesKey features

-Professional (paused)$179 one-time (LTD)UnlimitedFull GraphQL IDE, SSG engine, version control, custom JS/CSS, Sense AI, reusable components
+Professional$219 one-time (LTD)UnlimitedFull GraphQL IDE, SSG engine, version control, Remote Sync, custom JS/CSS, Sense AI, reusable components

 Who is Builderius Actually for in 2026?